civicrm/civicrm-user-guide/docs/email/set-up.md

 Alternatively, you can collect more information when people sign up to your mailing lists with the use of a profile that is then displayed on a public page.
-Guidelines on what is you need to think about when using profiles for mailing list sign-ups are below; for more complete information about profiles, how they work, and how to set them up, see the **Profiles** chapter in the **Data in CiviCRM** section.
+Guidelines on what you need to think about when using profiles for mailing list sign-ups are below; for more complete information about profiles, how they work, and how to set them up, see the **Profiles** chapter in the **Data in CiviCRM** section.